 Water is also necessary for regulating your body temperature, lubricating the joints and helping your body get rid of waste, according to the Centers for Disease Control and Prevention2.
 Thus, collagen water plays double duty, as it helps you stay hydrated while getting your dose of daily collagen.

 Benefits of collagen.

 - Skin.
 If there's anything that collagen supplements are known for, it's skin health.
-For example, in a scientific review of 11 studies with more than 800 participants, researchers found that supplemental collagen enhances skin hydration and elasticity.
-These benefits were also observed in a randomized clinical trial involving postmenopausal women, who are more likely to experience drier and thinner skin due to a natural drop in collagen production.
-Yet another randomized trial found that collagen can improve skin elasticity, which is responsible for the plumpness of skin.*
+For example, in a scientific review of 11 studies with more than 800 participants, researchers found that supplemental collagen enhances skin hydration4 and elasticity.
+These benefits were also observed in a randomized clinical trial5 involving postmenopausal women, who are more likely to experience drier and thinner skin due to a natural drop in collagen production.
+Yet another randomized trial6 found that collagen can improve skin elasticity, which is responsible for the plumpness of skin.*

 - Joints.
 Turns out, collagen may benefit your joints.
 In a randomized clinical trial, those who took a type II collagen supplement for 180 days saw better joint mobility and comfort.
 According to Kristian Morey, R.D., a clinical dietitian at Mercy Medical Center, this type of collagen "contains chondroitin and glucosamine, which may help build cartilage," aka the connective tissue that helps joints move fluidly.*

 - Bone.
-In a clinical trial consisting of postmenopausal women, collagen supplements reduced bone turnover in postmenopausal women.
-Another study involving postmenopausal women found that collagen peptide supplements can improve bone formation and decrease bone breakdown, thus supporting bone health.*
+In a clinical trial consisting of postmenopausal women, collagen supplements reduced bone turnover7 in postmenopausal women.
+Another study involving postmenopausal women found that collagen peptide supplements can improve bone formation and decrease bone breakdown8, thus supporting bone health.*

 How to make collagen water at home.